Martian Child: Plot

 David encourages Dennis to be from Mars only at home; though he must be from Earth everywhere else.
-Passing his interview by saying he was pretending, he stays with David.
+Passing his interview by saying that he was pretending, he stays with David.
 Now his adoptive father, he insists Dennis acknowledge being from Earth, making him hurt and angry.
 David leaves him with Liz to attend the reveal of his new book, supposedly a sequel.
 He confesses to Tina, the publisher, that rather than being a sequel, it is a new book titled Martian Child, about Dennis.
 In her fury, Tina makes a scene, but takes the manuscript as David leaves to be with Dennis.

 Meanwhile, Dennis has left the house with his suitcase of earthly artifacts.
-When David arrives home, he finds the police and learns the boy is gone, he remembers the place he'd said he was found.
+When David arrives home, he finds the police and learns the boy is gone, he remembers the place he had said he was found.
 David asks Harlee to drive him to the location, where they spot Dennis high up on the outside ledge of the museum's domed roof.
 David climbs up to him as the police and Liz arrive.
-Dennis points out a bright searchlight in a nearby cloud as someone coming to take him home, but David assures him it's just a helicopter.
-David professes his love for Dennis and asserts he will never ever leave him.
+Dennis points out a bright searchlight in a nearby cloud as someone coming to take him home, but David assures him that it is just a helicopter.
+David professes his love for Dennis and asserts that he will never ever leave him.
 Eventually Dennis trusts David and they hug.

 David's voiceover tells about the parallel of children who come into our world, struggling to understand it, being like little aliens.
 As Tina reads the manuscript aboard an airplane, she begins to cry.